-FIG. 1C-2 shows a Circle of Trust (CoT) from a Data 40 Subject perspective.
+FIG. 1C-2 shows a Circle of Trust (CoT) from a Data Subject perspective.

 FIG. 1D illustrates a smartphone application that can track both geolocation and blood pressure levels.
-Using Dynamic Anonymity, such a device could split data into two streams, each obscured such that either stream, if intercepted and/or 45 compromised (or even examined once stored), would not reveal Personal Data (PD) without the addition of critical information protected within the CoT.
+Using Dynamic Anonymity, such a device could split data into two streams, 55 ing two different modes of analysis. each obscured such that either stream, if intercepted and/or compromised (or even examined once stored), would not reveal Personal Data (PD) without the addition of critical information protected within the CoT.